 Certain privacy related matters contained in this plan are not publicly available and their release is conditional to those who have a need to know for operational purposes.
-A public version of this plan excluding the controlled document annexes shall be made available for public viewing at the Council Administration Building, 34 Capper Street, and Gayndah.
+A public version of this plan excluding the controlled document annexes shall be made available for public viewing at each Council Customer Service Centre.